MartinP460/react-denmark-map/README.md

 Using the `Denmark` component means that there's only one path element, so DenmarkType describes just that one area.

 All entries for the areas can be found under 'src/components/_[area]_/data.ts'.

+## License

+React Denmark Map is licensed under the [MIT license](https://github.com/MartinP460/react-denmark-map/blob/main/LICENSE.md).

+## Contributing

+Contributing is always appreciated.
+Fork the project and open a pull request.
+Please provide a relevant description and I will try to accomodate your request as best as possible.